Rookantha/Industry-Preparation_Training_Portal/README.md

   <li>No one can access the restricted pages unless login credentials are correct (cannot access using URL address).</li>
   <li>Industry experts can filter the students by their interested job category and communicate with them.</li>
   <li>Students can also communicate with industry experts regarding industry matters.</li>
-  <li>Admin can remove accounts and messages within the admin’s portal.<li>
+  <li>Admin can remove accounts and messages within the admin’s portal.</li>
 </ul>

 <h3>Project Requirements</h3>